 The top performing country specialist: Asia ex-Japan

-JPMorgan China Growth & Income (JCGI) is the top performing investment trust in the AIC Country Specialist: Asia ex-Japan sector over the last year and five-year periods.
-This trust aims to provide long term capital growth by investment in companies listed in Greater China – that is, China, Hong Kong and Taiwan.
-The shares are currently priced 6.9% lower than their NAV to give a double-digit discount.
-An enhanced dividend policy enables this trust to yield 4.1%.2
+JPMorgan China Growth & Income (JCGI) is another top performer, and the leading investment trust in the AIC Country Specialist – Asia ex-Japan sector over the last year and five-year periods.
+This trust aims to provide long-term capital growth through investment in companies listed in Greater China – that is, China, Hong Kong and Taiwan.
+The shares are currently priced 1.3% higher than their NAV and the trust’s enhanced dividend policy enables a 3.7% yield3.

 Income today, growth tomorrow